open-mmlab/mmcv/docs/en/faq.md

 - "error: member "torch::jit::detail::ModulePolicy::all_slots" may not be initialized"

   If your version of PyTorch is 1.5.0 and you are building mmcv-full on Windows, you will probably encounter the error `- torch/csrc/jit/api/module.h(474): error: member "torch::jit::detail::ModulePolicy::all_slots" may not be initialized`.
 The way to solve the error is to replace all the `static constexpr bool all_slots = false;` with `static bool all_slots = false;` at this file `https://github.com/pytorch/pytorch/blob/v1.5.0/torch/csrc/jit/api/module.h`.
-More details can be found at https://github.com/pytorch/pytorch/issues/39394.
+More details can be found at [member "torch::jit::detail::AttributePolicy::all_slots" may not be initialized](https://github.com/pytorch/pytorch/issues/39394).

 - "error: a member with an in-class initializer must be const"

   If your version of PyTorch is 1.6.0 and you are building mmcv-full on Windows, you will probably encounter the error `"- torch/include\torch/csrc/jit/api/module.h(483): error: a member with an in-class initializer must be const"`.
 The way to solve the error is to replace all the `CONSTEXPR_EXCEPT_WIN_CUDA ` with `const` at `torch/include\torch/csrc/jit/api/module.h`.
-More details can be found at https://github.com/open-mmlab/mmcv/issues/575.
+More details can be found at [Ninja: build stopped: subcommand failed](https://github.com/open-mmlab/mmcv/issues/575).

 - "error: member "torch::jit::ProfileOptionalOp::Kind" may not be initialized"